What is it Like to Stay in a Cave Hotel in Turkey?

 Upon arrival at the Taskonaklar, I could tell from the well-manicured grounds and the spectacular views of the valley below that I would have to revise my preconceptions of what cave living was like.
 After being shown to my suite (yes, I had a suite), all I could think of was, “Wow!
 This is a cave?”
 The feeling of staying inside of what is a living museum is something that should not be missed, but it is nice to have some pampering at the same time.

 So, What is a room in a cave hotel really like?

 My suite had a huge private patio that overlooked the stunning hiking area known as Pigeon Valley.
 The suite had hardwood floors, a wood burning fireplace, Turkish rugs, fine linens and all the modern amenities you would expect from a world-class hotel.
 The bathroom suite, just off of the sitting area, was itself giant.
-It had stone cabinets, granite floors and importantly (this is a cave after all) a beautiful shower and plenty of nice lighting.
+It had stone cabinets, granite floors and importantly (this is a cave after all) a beautiful shower and plenty of excellent lighting.

-In Turkish the word Taskonaklar means “stone mansion” and this place has been accommodating guests along the Silk Road, although perhaps not in such luxury, for millennia.
+In Turkish the word Taskonaklar means “stone mansion,” and this place has been accommodating guests along the Silk Road, although perhaps not in such luxury, for millennia.
 In fact, many of the rooms at the Taskonaklar have preserved within them remnants of ancient hospitality.
-There are rooms that once contained ancient kitchens, with chimneys and original tandoors carved in the floor.
+Some rooms once contained ancient kitchens, with chimneys and original tandoors carved in the floor.
 There are other rooms with long abandoned wine presses that once drained into huge vats carved directly into the rock itself.
 As they slowly expand the Taskonaklar and scrape out new rooms in other areas on the property they are making new discoveries while carefully incorporating the old with the modern in a way that respects old traditions and modern sensibilities.

 Uchisar is one of the most appealing towns in Cappadocia